 Rapid River, Class 1+

 A much more strenuous option is to climb Cannon Ball Mountain from Rapid River Canyon.
-About 4 miles south of Riggins, turn west off Highway 95 onto Rapid River Road and continue for less than 3 miles to the Rapid River Fish Hatchery and the trailhead.
+About 4 miles south of Riggins, turn west off US-95 onto Rapid River Road and continue for less than 3 miles to the Rapid River Fish Hatchery and the trailhead.
 Hike the trail along the Rapid River for less than 1 mile to a fork.
 Take the right fork and hike up Thorn Gulch, then over the ridge to Blue Gulch.
-The trail then climbs the south ridge, which is the main east ridge of Cannon Ball Mountain.
+The trail then climbs the South Ridge, which is the main East Ridge of Cannon Ball Mountain.
 This trail rises approximately 5,000 feet over 6 miles.
-Parts of the trail are very faint or even missing so be prepared for some difficult hiking in some very rugged terrain.
+Parts of the trail are very faint or even missing, so be prepared for some difficult hiking in some very rugged terrain.

 Maps show another trail connecting from lower Shingle Creek (just north of the fish hatchery) to Scott Saddle, but no information is given here for that trail, should it even exist.
 [Editor’s Note: Use the link below to read John Platt’s trip report.
 The trails in this area are somewhat sketchy as of April 2018.]